Bed size: UK and Ireland

 Some UK retailers may have a "queen" size which refers to one of the above standard sizes, but there is inconsistency around which size specifically, with both the small double and super king being prevalent.

+Adjustable beds or electric adjustable bed sizes differ from the standard bed size.
+The length of these beds differ from a standard size due to the nature of the bed needing to bend.
+So they are 200 cm in length rather than 191 cm.
+King size and super king size are normally two 75 cm or two 90 cm adjacent beds.

 As well as customary UK sizes, some common European sizes can be found in the UK from imports and IKEA.
 The typical length of an IKEA and other European mattresses is 200 cm, whereas UK lengths vary depending on the width of the mattress, being usually either 75 or 78 in.
 In 2015, IKEA started offering beds and mattresses in customary UK sizes alongside their standard European sizes.